nnellans/terraform-guide/README.md

 Warning: This is an advanced guide.
-It assumes you already know the basics of Terraform, and it is not very beginner-friendly.
+It is not very beginner friendly and it assumes you already know the basics of Terraform.
 Think of this like an advanced cheat sheet.
 I went through the HashiCorp documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.

 It's important to know that this is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.